Unsupervised Multi-hop Question Answering by Question Generation: Methodology

 \subsection{Reasoning Graphs}

 Based on the basic operators, we define six types of \textit{reasoning graphs} to generate questions with different types.
-Each reasoning graph is represented as a directed acyclic graph (DAG) $\mathcal{G}$, where each node in $\mathcal{G}$ corresponds to an operator.
+Each reasoning graph is represented as a directed acyclic graph~(DAG) $\mathcal{G}$, where each node in $\mathcal{G}$ corresponds to an operator.
 A node $s_i$ is connected by an incoming edge $\langle s_j, s_i \rangle$ if the output of $s_j$ is given as an input to $s_i$.

 As shown in Figure~\ref{fig:question_blender}, \textit{Table-Only} and \textit{Text-Only} represent single-hop questions from table and text, respectively.
 The remaining reasoning graphs define four types of multi-hop questions.
 1) \textit{Table-to-Text}: bridge-type question between table and text, where the answer comes from the text.
 2) \textit{Text-to-Table}: bridge-type question between table and text, where the answer comes from the table.
 3) \textit{Text-to-Text}: bridge-type question between two texts.
 4) \textit{Comparison}: comparison-type question based on two passages.
 These four reasoning chains can cover a large portion of questions in existing multi-hop QA datasets, such as HotpotQA and HybridQA.
-Our framework easily extends to other modalities and reasoning chains by defining new operators and reasoning graphs.
+We generate QA pairs by executing each reasoning graph.
+Our framework can easily extend to other modalities and reasoning chains by defining new operators and reasoning graphs.